 Are you getting the hang of this?

-The reason we’re spending so much time on the headline is that you have about 3 seconds to get the attention of the reader.
-Otherwise they are gone with a click.
-Give their attention a target that’s easy to hit.
+We’re spending so much time on the headline because you have about 3 seconds to get the reader’s attention.
+Otherwise, they are gone with a click.
+So give their attention a target that’s easy to hit.

 “Proof” is the answer to the customer’s question, “How do I know you’ll do what you say you’ll do?”

-Here, QuickBooks draws on 28 years of experience, their Capterra ratings, and 7 million customers globally.
+Here, QuickBooks draws on 28 years of experience, Capterra ratings, and 7 million customers globally.

 Remember rule #1?
-This is version 1.0, and your website will undergo many changes as your business grows.
-As you get more testimonials, ratings, or other creative forms of proof you’ll make updates.
-The nice thing about software like Launch27 will collect those reviews for you to pick your favorites and add them to your website over time.
+This is version 1.0, and your maid service website will undergo many changes as your business grows.
+As you get more testimonials, ratings, or other creative forms of proof, you’ll make updates.
+And software like Launch27 will collect those reviews for you to pick your favorites and add them to your website over time.

 What about the rest of the homepage?

-There are a number of things you can do with the rest of the page, but it’s important to keep hitting on the pillars of problem – solution – proof.
+There are many things you can do with the rest of the page, but it’s important to keep hitting on the pillars of problem – solution – proof.

 Here are some general guidelines:

-- We recommend a subheading that reinforces how you solve the problem and why they can trust you.
+- Write a subheading that reinforces how you solve the problem and why they can trust you.

 - Use bullets creatively to expound on the three pillars.
 This in itself is an art form.
 For example, imagine all the reasons why your customer might resist booking a maid service and write a bulleted list that addresses them.

-- Consider embedding a video to break up the text and humanize the message.
+- Consider adding a video to break up the text and add a friendly face to the message.

-- Always write in “you” language, not “we” language.
-Example: Your “About” page is not so much about you as it is about how you help the customer.
+- Always write using “you” language, not “we” language.
+Example: Your “About” page is not so much about you but about how you help the customer.

 Start sketching out the skeleton of the rest of the page.
 Look at successful brands’ websites for ideas.
 Set a goal to get a rough first draft (version 1.0) of your homepage complete within the next week.

 Experiment.
-Anything worth doing is worth doing badly at first.
+Anything worth doing is worth doing poorly at first.
 Don’t get discouraged by the difficulty.
-See the discomfort of learning new skills (like writing) as proof you are on the right track.
+When you’re learning something new, being a little uncomfortable with the challenge usually means you’re on the right track.

 * Interestingly, QuickBooks changed their homepage the day after we wrote this post.
 This reinforces the importance of the version 1.0 mindset.
 Thanks, QuickBooks!